 PCF PEC Survey Data Collection Begins Next Week!

-Data collection for the Performance Year (PY) 2023 PCF Patient Experience of Care (PEC) Survey begins Monday, September 25, 2023.
-The PCF PEC Survey team appreciates all of the survey vendors’ hard work in getting ready for the survey.
-We are looking forward to continuing to assist vendors in a successful PEC Survey data collection round.
+Data collection for the Performance Year (PY) 2024 PCF Patient Experience of Care (PEC) Survey begins Monday, September 23, 2024.
+The PCF PEC Survey team appreciates the hard work of all survey vendors in getting ready for the survey.
+We look forward to continuing to assist vendors in a successful round of PEC Survey data collection.

 Below are some key upcoming dates to be aware of as the PCF PEC Survey gets underway:

-- Monday, September 25, 2023 – Start of mail data collection/virtual site visits
+• Monday, September 23, 2024 – Start of mail data collection & teaser postcard mailing

 The full data collection schedule is available on the PEC Survey website.
 Vendors with questions should contact the PCF PEC Survey Team via e-mail at pcfpecs@rti.org or call 1-833-997-2715.